 Vegetation Description

 Sierran Mixed Conifer (SMC) The Sierran mixed conifer (SMC) landcover type is typically composed of three or more conifers, sometimes mixed with hardwoods.
 In forest experiencing the natural fire regime, stand and landscape structure are both highly heterogeneous, and age structure is usually uneven.
-Past management (e.g. logging and fire suppression) and its effects on forest succession have resulted in greater structural homogeneity and a dramatic increase in the presence of shade tolerant/fire intolerant tree species.
+Past management (e.g., logging and fire suppression) and its effects on forest succession have resulted in greater structural homogeneity and a dramatic increase in the presence of shade tolerant/fire intolerant tree species.
 Old-growth stands where fire has been excluded are often multi-storied, with the overstory comprised of various species (often dominated by pines) and the understory dominated by Abies concolor and Calocedrus decurrens.
 In the absence of fire, forested stands can form closed, multilayered canopies with over 100% overlapping cover.
 Such dense stands were probably relatively uncommon before settlement, and found in moist microsites, on north slopes, and at higher elevations.
 When openings occur, shrubs are common in the understory.
 SMC forest was dominated by open stand conditions and old forest before Euroamerican settlement, but today closed canopy conditions dominated by middle aged trees are more common.
 Even aged stands are also widespread (Allen 2005).

 Five conifers and one hardwood typify the SMC forest: A. concolor, Pseudotsuga menziesii, Pinus ponderosa, Pinus lambertiana, C. decurrens, and Quercus kelloggii.
 A. concolor tends to be the most ubiquitous species because it is the competitive dominant in the SMC forest type.
 White fir tolerates shade, reproduces prolifically in the absence of fire, and has the ability to survive long periods of overtopping in brush fields.
 P. menziesii replaces white fir as the competitive dominant at lower elevations and in the northern Sierra Nevada.
 P. ponderosa which was historically the dominant species in SMC forest, still dominates much of the SMC forest at lower elevations and on south slopes; like sugar pine, its densities have been much reduced by logging.
 Pinus jeffreyi commonly replaces P. ponderosa at high elevations, on cold sites, or on ultramafic soils.
 Abies magnifica is a minor associate at the highest elevations, as are Pinus monticola and Pinus contorta ssp. murrayana.
 P. lambertiana is found throughout the SMC type, but its densities have been much reduced by selective logging and white pine blister rust.
 Q. kelloggii is a common component in SMC stands on warm, dry sites.
 It sprouts prolifically after fire, and although it does best on open sites, it is maintained under adverse conditions such as overtopping by conifers and thin soils (Allen 2005).
 In some locations, Populus tremuloides is also a component of the stand and, when present, typically dominates during the early seral stages following disturbance.